Terms & Conditions

 - If you are making a booking on behalf of a group you accept responsibility for ensuring that all members covered by the booking comply with the terms and conditions set out below.

-- You must be 14 or over using an adult sized mountain bike to participate in our 'open group' Guided Rides and Skills Coaching sessions.
+- You must be 14 or over using an adult sized mountain bike to participate in our 'open group' Skills Coaching sessions.

 - If under 18 we will need a signed consent form from a parent or guardian who has the authority to sign a consent form.